jonmaciel/awesome_shopping/README.md

     If you wanna check GraphQL stuff use `/graphiql` route (http://localhost:3000/graphiql)

 ## Testing
+    Firstly, run
-    $ firstly, run `webpack -d --watch` to compile js bundle :D
+    $ `webpack -d --watch`
-    $$ You'll need of `chromedriver` to capybara tests
-    $$ so, if you are using macOS, just run `brew install chromedriver`
+    You'll need of `chromedriver` to capybara tests so, if you are using macOS, just run
+    $ brew install chromedriver
-    $$ if you are using linux, you can install it via npm:
+    if you are using linux, you can install it via npm:
-    $$ $ sudo npm -g install chromedriver
+    $ sudo npm -g install chromedriver
-    $$ $ ln -sf /usr/lib/node_modules/chromedriver/lib/chromedriver/chromedriver ~/bin/chromedriver
+    $ ln -sf /usr/lib/node_modules/chromedriver/lib/chromedriver/chromedriver ~/bin/chromedriver

 ### Links:
 * [Ruby - docs](http://ruby-doc.org/)